Justice Department charges nearly 200 people in $2.7 billion health care fraud schemes crackdown - KVIA

 Authorities allege Gehrke and King, who got married this year, knew charges were coming and had been preparing to flee.
 At their home, authorities found a book titled “How To Disappear: Erase Your Digital Footprint, Leave False Trails, and Vanish Without a Trace,” according to court papers.
 In one of their bags packed for their flight, there was a book titled “Criminal Law Handbook: Know Your Rights, Survive The System,” the papers say.

-Gehrke and King lived lavishly off the scheme, prosecutors allege, citing in court papers luxury cars, a nearly $6 million home and more than $520,000 in gold bars, coins and jewelry.
+Gehrke and King lived lavishly off the scheme, prosecutors allege, citing luxury cars, a nearly $6 million home and more than $520,000 in gold bars, coins and jewelry.
 Officials seized more than $52 million from Gehrke’s personal and business bank accounts after her arrest, prosecutors say.

-In total, 193 people were charged in a series of separate cases brought over about two weeks in the nationwide health care fraud sweep.
+In total, 193 people — including 76 doctors, nurse practitioners, and other licensed medical professionals — were charged in a series of separate cases brought over about two weeks in the nationwide health care fraud sweep.
 Authorities seized more than $230 million in cash, luxury cars and other assets.
-The Justice Department carries out these sweeping health care fraud efforts periodically with the goal of helping to deter other potential wrongdoers.
+The Justice Department carries out these sweeping health care fraud efforts periodically to help deter other potential wrongdoers.

-In another Arizona case, one woman is accused of billing the state’s Medicaid agency for substance abuse treatment services that didn’t serve any real purpose or were never provided, prosecutors say.
+In another scheme targeting Native Americans, phony sober living homes were set up promising addiction treatment.
+Claims were then submitted for services that were never actually performed, officials said.

 Another case alleges a scheme in Florida to distribute misbranded HIV drugs.
 Prosecutors say drugs were bought on the black market and resold to unsuspecting pharmacies, which then provided the medications to patients.